 Boise, ID 83720-0080

 Processing lead times vary, but in general, it takes several weeks to get your LLC certificate back from the Secretary of State’s office.
-Fees also vary.
-If your application is typed with no attachments the fee is $100.
-If the application is not typed and/or has attachments the fee is $120.
-If you require expedited service add an additional $20 to your application fee.
+The filing fee is $120 (including an additional $20 for manual processing).
+If you require expedited service add an additional $40 to your application fee.
+Again, as noted earlier, e-filing is cheaper and usually faster.